machinable-org/machinable/docs/guide/machinable-yaml.md

 ## Config references

-It is often the case that configuration values depend on other configuration.
+It is often the case that configuration values depend on other configurations.
 For example, a model hyperparameter may depend on the dataset that is being used.
-In these cases it may be useful to reference configuration values rather than duplicating them so they only have to be adjusted in one place.
+In these cases, it may be useful to reference configuration values rather than duplicating them so they only have to be adjusted in one place.
 In the `machinable.yaml` such config references can be written using the `$` symbol.
 In particular, `$.{path}` refers to values from the config root while `$self.{path}` refers to values of the local component.
 Consider the following example:

 <<< @/.vuepress/includes/machinable_yaml/machinable_references.yaml

 Effectively, the dataset name can be adjusted in one place but used elsewhere.
-Note that you can use the Python convention of an leading underscore (`_example`) as weak "internal use" indicator. machinable will hide configuration values that start with an underscore (`_`) in execution outputs.
+Note that you can use the Python convention of a leading underscore (`_example`) as a weak "internal use" indicator. machinable will hide configuration values that start with an underscore (`_`) in execution outputs.

 ## Versions

 Components often induce a number of different versions.
 For example, a model might have a version with and a version without momentum.
-To manage the configuration different versions it can be impractical to create multiple components that inherit the configuration from some base component.
+To manage the configuration of different versions it can be impractical to create multiple components that inherit the configuration from some base component.
 Instead, we can define configuration patterns inline.
 To define a version, specify the configuration difference under a key that starts with `~`.

 <<< @/.vuepress/includes/machinable_yaml/machinable_versions.yaml

 You can choose which version is going to be used in the execution task.
-Learn more about how execute different versions in the [task section](./tasks.md).
+Learn more about how to execute different versions in the [task section](./tasks.md).

 ## Using subfiles